jakubmat2001/Web-systems-coursework/README.md

 # Commit nr 11:
 After creating quote, an ID of their quote is displayed on a page, Delete functionality was added

+# Commit nr 12:
+Fixed budget not being displayed properly, applied fudge factor, formula for the calculations of the budget is now displayed